garrardkitchen/modulus/README.md

 - Moq
 - [Modulus weight table](https://protect-eu.mimecast.com/s/YPTGCgLqoIm973QToGfo_?domain=vocalink.com)

+## Solution notes for developer

+The solutions has been arranged so that an Web API (modulus.web) is accessible via HTTP call.
+This acts as a very thin http client.
+This calls out to an api (modulus.api) and this is where the main business logic resides.
+There are some types (models) that are shared between the projects and these are found in the modulus.shared project.

+There are two test projects.
+These are modulus.tests and modulus.web.tests.
+These projects concentrate their unit tests on modulus.api and modulus.web respectively.

+To help with the understanding of the business domain, I have included a DSL section below.

 ## Domain specific language

 - `Modulus Checking` - is used to check the validity of account numbers for a sorting code